Ricksoc/quizzical/README.md

 ### Acknowledgements
-* Brian Ziroll from freeCodeCamp for the course
+* Bob Ziroll from freeCodeCamp for the course
 * An encoding of the Durstenfield shuffle which I borrowed to randomise where the correct answer appeared in the list of options.